Skydio Product Manager Salary in San Francisco Bay Area | $93K-$170K+ | Levels.fyi

 The median Product Manager compensation in San Francisco Bay Area package at Skydio totals $170K per year.
-View the base salary, stock, and bonus breakdowns for Skydio's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Skydio's total compensation packages.
 Last updated: 11/5/2025

 Company